Diffusion Fine-Tuning via Reparameterized Policy Gradient of the Soft Q-Function

 Published in ICLR (Poster), 2026

 Diffusion models excel at generating high-likelihood samples but often require alignment with downstream objectives.
 Existing fine-tuning methods for diffusion models significantly suffer from reward over-optimization, resulting in high-reward but unnatural samples and degraded diversity.
-To mitigate over-optimization, we propose Soft Q-based Diffusion Finetuning (SQDF), a KL-regularized RL method for diffusion alignment that applies a reparameterized policy gradient of a training-free soft Q-function.
+To mitigate over-optimization, we propose Soft Q-based Diffusion Finetuning (SQDF), a novel KL-regularized RL method for diffusion alignment that applies a reparameterized policy gradient of a training-free, differentiable estimation of the soft Q-function.
 SQDF is further enhanced with three innovations: a discount factor for proper credit assignment in the denoising process, the integration of consistency models to refine Q-function estimates, and the use of an off-policy replay buffer to improve mode coverage and manage the reward-diversity trade-off.
 Our experiments demonstrate that SQDF achieves superior target rewards while preserving diversity in text-to-image alignment.
 Furthermore, in online black-box optimization, SQDF attains high sample efficiency while maintaining naturalness and diversity.
+Our code is available at https://github.com/Shin-woocheol/SQDF.

 You can find the paper on OpenReview, the preprint on arXiv, and the code on GitHub.